KawanChaudhary/mindfuel_web/README.md

 - [MongoDB ](https://www.mongodb.com/) - It provides a free cloud service to store MongoDB collections.
 - [Firebase](https://www.npmjs.com/package/firebase-admin) - The Firebase Admin Node.js SDK enables access to Firebase services from environments in Node.js for uploading files.

+## Other Details

+For the project to be deployed on render, package.json has been added to the root directory.
+You may view the website from the first section.

 ## Author